City Service

 City Service SE is the main subsidiary company of the Lithuanian group UAB ICOR.
-The company is active in the Baltic States, Poland, Spain and Russia, having approximately 4,800 employees (2019).
+The company is active in the Baltic States, having approximately 4,800 employees (2019).
 Since 2007, City Service SE is listed at NASDAQ OMX Vilnius.
 In 2011, the company achieved a turnover of 157 million EUR (542.4 million litas).

 The board is made up of Andrius Janukonis (chairman), Gintautas Jaugielavičius.